-Even relatively minor deviations from the scripted medication can result in patient injury or death.
-If you're in need of a pharmacy lawyer in Illinois, contact Rosenfeld Injury Lawyers LLC represents individuals who have been harmed or killed due to pharmacy error.
+Even relatively minor deviations from a prescribed course of medication can result in patient injury or death.
+If you're in need of a pharmacy lawyer in Illinois, contact Rosenfeld Injury Lawyers: We represent individuals who have been harmed or killed due to pharmacy error.

 Common Chicago pharmacy errors include: